jbbjr/CAPi/README.md

 ![image](https://raw.githubusercontent.com/jbblancojr/CAPi/main/images/laps_example.png)

 There is a catch to collecting this data though.
 You can only access one DetailedAcitivity per API call by sending a GET for the corresponding activity id, where as you can collect multiple SummaryActivity objects in one call.
-This means that we need to first collect all the activity ids, and then request a DetailedActivity one by one, so we can access the Laps element for each of them.
+This means that we need to first collect all the activity ids, and then request a DetailedActivity one by one, so we can access the Laps object for each of them.
 This is done inside of `compile_user_laps.py`, which takes care of transforming the data into a usable format and considering rate limiting.

 Once the data is compiled, we use `add_weather.py` to get the necesarry weather data for each lap.
 What's really cool is that there is a start datetime for each lap, so the weather data can get super granular as well.
 Inside `add_weather.py` we factor that into a query request to the **VisualCrossing API** (I used this in my research, its super easy to work with, has good data, and I was already familiar with it).
 Once all that is complete we can move on to the EDA and modeling.